-The lemon-garlic mixture that seasons the grilled lamb kebabs in this Greek-inspired salad would also taste great on beef, chicken, or shrimp.–Eva Katz
+The lemon-garlic mixture that brings bling to these grilled lamb kebabs would also taste great on beef, chicken, or shrimp.–Eva Katz

 - Quick Glance